voytech/tabulate/README.md

     }
 }
 ```
-Above will suffice if You only want to layout cell values within a table.
+Above is sufficient if You only want to layout cell values within a table.
-In order to gain more capabilities You need to start using `attributes`.
+In order to gain more powers You will need to start using `attributes`.

 `Attributes` are plain objects with inner properties that extends base model.
 Attributes can be mounted on multiple levels: _table_, _column_, _row_ and single _cell_ levels.